StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

         .. raw:: html
             :file: ../_outputs/python/tutorialSetParameters2.txt

-You can remove a parameter from the block using its name or number.
-Note that if you remove a parameter from the middle of the block, subsequent parameter numbers will change.
+You can remove a parameter from the block using its index number or name (Matlab only).
+Note that if you remove a parameter from the middle of the block, subsequent parameter index numbers will change.
 Also, if you try to remove the substrate roughness you will get an error:

 .. tab-set-code::
     .. code-block:: Matlab